pedro048/Neural_Network_Road-Traffic-Accidents_MLOps/README.md

 ### **2.4 - Train**

 In this step we will prepare our data: remove the outliers, try to minimize the cardinality of some categorical features.
-Then, finally, we can define the hyperparameters of the pipeline to actually train our model and find the best configuration.
+Then, finally, we can define the hyperparameters of the pipeline (hyperparameter tuning) to actually train our model and find the best configuration through wandb sweep.
+Among the options to improve learning, we have chosen

+  - Configure capacity with node and layers
+  - Configure gradient precision with batch size
+  - Configure what to optimize with loss function
+  - Fix vanishing gradient with relu
+  - Accelerate learning with batch normalization

 ### **2.5 - Test**